jjgroenendijk/muskrattrap/website/content/_index.md

 - **Remote Monitoring:** Allow water managers to check traps' status remotely, reducing labor and increasing efficiency.
 - **Data-Driven Decisions:** Provide insights through data collection and visualization to improve muskrat control strategies.

+## To Do
+Things tho do to finish this project;
+- Write down which buttons are being used.
+Extend HW information

 ## Get Involved

 We welcome contributions from the community.
 Check out our [GitHub repository](https://github.com/jjgroenendijk/muskrattrap)!